awsandy/EKS-Roadshow-Web/content/010_introduction/_index.md

 Background in EKS, Kubernetes, Docker, and container workflows are not required, but they are recommended.

-This chapter will introduce you to the basic workings of Kubernetes, laying the foundation for the hands-on portion of the workshop.
+This chapter will introduce you to the basic workings of Kubernetes, laying the foundation for the hands-on portion of the roadshow.

 Specifically, we will walk you through the following topics: